cojen/Maker/README.md

-The Cojen/Maker module is a dynamic Java class generator which is designed for ease of use.
+The Cojen/Maker module is a low-level dynamic Java class generator which is designed for ease of use.

 Here's a simple "hello, world" example: